Smart Grids Data Analysis: A Systematic Mapping Study: Conclusion

 The emergence of the Smart Grid gave rise to many possibilities related to data analysis and to increase the overall intelligence of the infrastructure.
 Many data analysis approaches were applied in the area to monitor, predict, and provide actionable approaches.

 In this paper, we conducted a Systematic Mapping Study (SMS) to get a view of different aspects of data analysis in the context of Smart Grids.
-Overall, we identified and categorized the articles in ten application sub-domains, focusing on the most common research aspects (e.g., power load forecasting), used techniques (e.g. from time-series to clustering), tool-support status, and reproducibility/replicability levels, research methodology types (e.g. usage of simulations or experiments).
+Overall, we identified and categorized the articles in ten application sub-domains, focusing on the most common research aspects (e.g., power load forecasting), used techniques (e.g., from time-series to clustering), tool-support status, and reproducibility/replicability levels, research methodology types (e.g., usage of simulations or experiments).
+We draw conclusions on several aspects: